Seattle council members vow ‘inquest’ into police budget; some say mayor should consider resigning

 “We’re going to take bold action now — rooted in community-of-color demands and Black-led organizations,” she said.

+The Police Department’s budget this year is more than $400 million, accounting for more than a quarter of Seattle’s general-funding spending.

-All of Mosqueda’s colleagues said they would support a deep dive into police spending and the reallocation of at least some of it, though only Councilmembers Sawant and Morales joined her in committing to cutting the Police Department’s budget by as much as 50%.
+All of Mosqueda’s colleagues said they would support a deep dive into police spending and the reallocation of at least some of it, and Gonzálezthough only Councilmembers Sawant and Morales joined her in committing to cutting the Police Department’s budget by as much as 50%.

 Those same three council members are turning up the pressure on Durkan.
-Sawant issued a news release Saturday calling on the mayor to resign, citing a petition launched by some local Democratic Party leaders Friday that has collected more than 11,000 signatures.
+Sawant issued a statement Saturday calling on the mayor to resign, citing a petition launched by some local Democratic Party leaders Friday that has collected more than 11,000 signatures.

 Mosqueda added her voice Monday, saying Durkan should in the current moment, “Ask herself if she’s the right leader and resign.”
 So did Morales, who criticized the mayor for allowing tear gas to be deployed again Sunday night.
 “Perhaps it’s time for her to consider resigning,” Morales said.